lexibank/tlopo/out/vol2/chapter3.md

 <a id="p-48"></a>

 POc terms that can be glossed ‘cape, headland’ are all words for a body part or part of an object conceived of as similar in shape.
-The first is &ast;(i,u)cuŋ ‘nose’.
-It seems likely that PCP &ast;uju, which refers to ‘projecting or exposed land’ also reflects POc &ast;ucuŋ ‘nose’.
+The first is _&ast;(i,u)cuŋ_ ‘nose’.
+It seems likely that PCP _&ast;uju_, which refers to ‘projecting or exposed land’ also reflects POc _&ast;ucuŋ_ ‘nose’.

-The suffixed -a of PPn &ast;utu-a below reflects the POc locative nominalising suffix &ast;-an (vol. 1, pp.33–34).
+The suffixed _-a_ of PPn _&ast;utu-a_ below reflects the POc locative nominalising suffix _&ast;-an_ (vol. 1, pp.33–34).

 <table>
 <tr>